neuefische/web-exercises/sessions/js-dom-and-events/simple-calculator/README.md

 In this challenge, you’ll use JavaScript to add interactivity to a simple calculator.
 You’ll work with `document.querySelector` and `addEventListener` to perform calculations when buttons are clicked.

-## Task
+## Tasks

-1. **Examine the HTML**: Open the `index.html` file and take a look at the structure of the calculator.
+1. Open the `index.html` file and take a look at the structure of the calculator.
 Notice that each button corresponds to a specific operation or action, but the calculator currently has no functionality.

-2. **Add Functionality**: Open the `./js/index.js` file and complete each step as described in the comments.
+2. Open the `./js/index.js` file and complete each step as described in the comments.

    - **Mathematical Operations**: Write code to perform each mathematical operation (addition, subtraction, etc.) when its corresponding button is clicked.
 Each operation should use `operand1` and `operand2`, then log the result to the console.
    - **Update the First Operand**: Implement functionality to update the value of `operand1` using the buttons in the "Update the First Operand" section.
 Each button should modify `operand1` and log the updated value.